-- The EventReporter client needs roughly 10 MB of disk space. - Internet Explorer 5.5 (or higher) is necessary for the Client. - The EventReporter client is optional and needs not to be present on a production system. - The client can be installed on Windows NT 4.0 and above.
-This includes Windows 2000 (SP3 minimum due the requirements of Windows Installer 3.0), Windows XP, Windows 2003 servers and Windows Vista.
+- The EventReporter client needs roughly 10 MB of disk space. - Internet Explorer 5.5 (or higher) is necessary for the Client. - The EventReporter client is optional and needs not to be present on a production system. - The client can be installed on Windows 2000 SP3 and above.
+This includes Windows XP, Windows 2003/2008 servers and Windows Vista.
 The operating system variant (Workstation, Server ...) is irrelevant.